top of page

 Material culture although shared is specific.
 As we connect and learn the land of the spaces we tend and work with we can dig into the history of a place literally and figuratively.
 Simultaneously we can explore our individual connections to local culture and the differences and similarities of personal cultural identity, customs and creativity.

-OCM: In what ways do you share your knowledge, skills, creativity and/or resources with others?
+OC.M: In what ways do you share your knowledge, skills, creativity and/or resources with others?

-GA: Though events like our playdates, workshops and generally in all activities and collaborations we engage in.
+Growing A.R.C.: Though events like our playdates, workshops and generally in all activities and collaborations we engage in.
 Our PLAYDATES are where we explore techniques and practices associated with textiles, but we also work with a local university on scientific research and are partnering with other university groups and various organisations on social engagement with an aim to make the data, skills and knowledge we collect accessible and approachable.
 We are working to create a cultural shift around the way we think about and consume clothing.
 The clothing and textile industry touch so many sectors of a society.
 As Growing A.R.C. looks at the links between fashion and agriculture we serve as a bridge between these different sectors developing projects, collective art, exhibits and installations as outlets to share and open doors.
 We cannot shift a culture and build community without sharing knowledge, information and resources.

-OCM: In what ways do you respect and care for other peoples, the significance of their cultural expression and rights to dignified livelihoods?
+OC.M: In what ways do you respect and care for other peoples, the significance of their cultural expression and rights to dignified livelihoods?

-GA: We respect others by taking the time to build relationships, meeting people where they are in their understanding of the challenges we are addressing, through material culture.
+Growing A.R.C.: We respect others by taking the time to build relationships, meeting people where they are in their understanding of the challenges we are addressing, through material culture.
 In practical terms that starts with the structure of our non-profit.
 We are actively working to build a non-hierarchal organisation based on anti-colonialism.
 We cannot show respect for others if we are not first taking the time to show respect for ourselves and those we work with.

 Next, in the events and activities we plan, we look at ways of helping participants to feel welcome and not pressured.
 Currently we do not require registration for our PLAYDATES, this is to help maintain an easy going atmosphere.
 During our PLAYDATES, we ask people how they would like to engage, letting everyone know participation in any activity is a choice not an obligation.
 We offer name tags where people can note their pronouns and also if they are ok with being photographed and having their image shared on social media.
 The PLAYDATES in our material gardens are free and we try to offer food to keep the events communal and accessible.
 It is many small considerations like these that help us build respectful relationships.